 - Triple Yield Project

 In urban areas, sustainable energy production, urban agriculture, and stormwater management are often competing for land and space.
 UDC is working with the United States Department of Agriculture (USDA) to develop and test an urban farming system that collects and uses its own water and energy (closed-loop).
 This system will be used to generate guidelines and planting recommendations for growing specialty crops under solar panels in the DC region, allowing local farmers to continue to produce food while also making use of sustainable energy and stormwater management practices.

 Water Resources Research Institute

-The Water Resources Research Institute (WRRI) is housed within CSDR.
+The Water Resources Research Institute (WRRI) is housed within CURII.
 The mission of WRRI is to provide the District of Columbia with interdisciplinary research support to identify DC water resources problems and contribute to their solution.
 The institute provides training and disseminates research findings that address water issues in the D.C. area, and beyond.
-The institute also supports collaborative research that engages not only faculty members and students, but also a broad array of stakeholders to address regional water issues in a holistic way.
-Areas of focus include drinking water source protection, storm water management and planning, water safety, and watershed stewardship.
+The institute also supports collaborative research that engages not only faculty members and students but also a broad array of stakeholders to address regional water issues in a holistic way.
+Areas of focus include drinking water source protection, stormwater management and planning, water safety, and watershed stewardship.

 For more information on WRRI, click here.

 Dr. Kamran Zendehdel